• Home

 all about diy throw pillows, where to source decor fabric, and how much it costs | creative ways to source pillow fabric materials

 Fabric by the yard is the most traditional way to source home decor fabrics.
 It is my go-to source in terms of buying fabric to make clothes, but not so much for home decor purposes.
-Here’s the main reasons I don’t shop fabric by yard for DIY pillow projects:
+Here’s the main reasons I don’t shop fabric by yard for making my own pillow covers:

-2. When I shop in local stores, there’s not a lot of pretty decor options; for online purchase there is many choice, but it can be hard as I cannot see and touch those fabrics in person.
+2. When I shop in local stores, there’s not a lot of pretty decor options; for online purchase there are many choices, but it can be hard as I cannot see and touch those fabrics in person.
+And I have to pay for shipping for buying only less than a yard of fabric

 3. I need to be constantly “on the hunt”, meaning that looking though tons of fabrics to find something looks classic and versatile for my home.
 On the contrary, the three other sources I mentioned below are more of the premium selection.
 Think about this: The designer at Pottery Barn, Target, and other stores has hand curated a selection of fabric that they think will work great for most of the homes.
 So picking from their curation is way easier than picking from the wild.